Messoz/Messoz/README.md

-- 👋 Hi, I’m @Messoz an Automation Engineer (still a student), and in my free time I'm a PLC programmer (Rockwell environment)
+- 👋 Hi, I’m @Messoz an Industrial Automation Engineer and a software developer in my busy time
 - 👀 I’m interested in programming and coding
 - 🌱 I’m currently learning C,C++ and python
 - 💞️ I’m looking to collaborate on interesting projects